 “There seems to have been a change of heart with some of the other regent members as we have begun to get some more national exposure to the issue,” Regent Judy Gooch told Nashville newspaper The Tennessean.

 “What these people did was a contribution to the whole nation.
 They were part of the tapestry of the civil rights movement.”

 Now the board has agreed to discuss taking up the issue again, although it has not set a date for a new vote, board spokeswoman Mary Morgan said.

 Board members who voted against awarding the degrees explained their decision by saying honorary degrees are meant to recognize a lifetime of achievement, not a one-time action.

-Those asking the board to reconsider its vote include the faculties at Austin Peay State University in Clarksville and Middle Tennessee State University in Murfreesboro, both schools that are governed by the Board of Regents.
+Those asking the board to reconsider its vote include the faculties at Austin Peay State University in Clarksville and Middle Tennessee State University in Murfreesboro, both schools that are governed by the board.

 Click here to post and read comments